mateimarica/anti-infiltrator/README.md

-Are you worried your boss will catch you watching YouTube during work hours?
-Here's a setup for you!
+Are you worried your boss will catch you watching YouTube during work hours? *(I promise this is a joke!
+I don't slack off during work hours.)* If so, here's a setup for you!

 This program will return you to your desktop when a distance sensor is triggered.
 This way, to a third party, it would appear that you were just passionately inspecting your wallpaper.